gbeine/knx2mqtt/README.md

       local_port: 12399
       route_back: True
 ```
 The port `12399/udp` is exposed by the container.

+You can also use the following environment variables:
+`LOGDIR` path to log files.
+`LOGCONFIG_FILE` path to configuration file for logging options (use `/config/logging.production.conf` for producation and `/config/logging.conf` for debugging).
+`CONFIG_FILE` path to main knx2mqqt configuration file.
+`KNX_LOCAL_PORT` default local UDP port used by knx2mqtt for KNX gateway communication.

+The default values are defined in the file `Dockerfile`.

 ### Publishing